 “I would like to reiterate my heartfelt thank you to all impacted local residents for their support and cooperation during what has been a difficult time for the community.

-“While services have now restarted, I also want to say thank you to passengers who have faced to rail services for their patience and understanding of the situation.”
+“While services have now restarted, I also want to say thank you to passengers who have faced disruption to rail services for their patience and understanding of the situation.”

 Jason Hamilton, Network Rail’s route director for its North & East route